Reunion

 Costis Maglaras

-Billboard number 1 song
+Billboard Number 1 Song

-Academy Award, Best Picture
+Academy Award, Best Motion Picture

 Best Broadway Musical